HVR-Met: A Hypothesis-Verification-Replanning Agentic System for Extreme Weather Diagnosis: A Comprehensive Benchmark for Extreme Weather Diagnosis

 To evaluate the quality of the comprehensive diagnostic reports, we collaborated with five senior forecasters to formulate a professional-grade LLM-based scoring rubric (detailed in the Appendix).
 Specifically, this assessment framework employs a standardized 0–5 scoring scale across all dimensions, where a score greater than 4 is considered a pass.

-To ensure the reliability of this automated evaluation, we conducted a human-alignment validation study by randomly sampling 20\% of the dataset (20 events) for manual scoring by experts.
-The high correlation observed between the expert manual scores and the LLM evaluations validates the operational accuracy of our automated scoring workflow.
+Furthermore, to ensure the reliability of this automated evaluation, we conducted a human evaluation by randomly sampling 30\% of the dataset (30 events) for manual scoring by domain experts.
+The high correlation observed between the expert scores and the LLM evaluations validates the operational accuracy of our automated scoring workflow.